 Traditional system-development methodologies are rapidly being replaced by more iterative or agile approaches.
 More and more organizations are realizing the benefits of faster product deployment at a lower cost, with less rework due to missed requirements.
 Effective business analysis is key to developing those requirements and keeping projects on track.
 This indispensable course explores the contributions of good requirements development in an Agile environment and equips business analysts with the critical thinking, analytical skills, and necessary people skills they need to add value to every Agile project.

 Expand the skills of team members using Agile for Business Analysts

 This practical workshop provides participants with an understanding of the changing role of the business analyst, the tools and techniques best suited to Agile, and the timing for performing key tasks and events.
 Explanatory, demonstrations, and practice exercises will provide you with the experience needed to create user stories that meet business needs.

 Become an ICAgile Certified Professional in Business Value Analysis

 The International Consortium for Agile has worked with experts around the world to develop an education roadmap of training and certification for all specialties involved in Agile development.
-This course has been approved and earns all students the ICAgile Certified Professional in Business Value Analysis designation upon completion of the course.
+This course has been approved and earns students the ICAgile Certified Professional in Business Value Analysis designation upon successful completion of the course.

 *Please note, if you are taking this class as part of the St. Louis University Certificate requirements, there is a $500 fee to claim your certificate once you have completed ALL requirements.